EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 }
 ```
 ## Mecanum Drive
-Mecanum wheels allow the robot to move forward / backwards and side to side.
+Mecanum wheels allow the robot to move forward / backward and side to side.
 These wheels get their own section here because they are effectively a cheat code for getting this code to work.
 Because they can strafe, any error that's accumulated along the way can be accounted for.
 With a drivetrain that cannot strafe, if you aren't following the path as exactly as you can, it becomes extremely difficult to account for it later.
 This is why I chose this drive first, it allows me to go through all of this code without the problems that a typical drivetrain would give me.
 ![](mecan_cad.png)

 ### Point to Point
-To get the robot to move to a new target point, I need to calculate the amount the robot needs to move in the X direction, the amount the robot needs to move in the Y direction, and the amount the robot needs to move in turning.
+To get the robot to move to a new target point, I need to calculate the amount the robot needs to move in the X direction, the amount the robot needs to move in the Y direction, and the amount the robot needs to move in turn.

 The direction the robot moves will change depending on the desired end angle.
 Some trigonometry is done to figure out the relative directions the robot needs to go, as while the robot turns the motor powers will all change.

 The final thing to do is scale everything down.
-If X output and Y output both exceed the maximum power that can be sent to the motors, even if one is magnitudes larger then the other, the robot will end up going straight.
-We solve for this by scaling everything down to the larger number.
+If X output and Y output both exceed the maximum power that can be sent to the motors, even if one is magnitudes larger than the other, the robot will end up going straight.
+We solve this by scaling everything down to a larger number.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZbMDKJ0zA3o?si=T7nrteA03m6vQWDE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ```cpp